indrabasak/spring-security-hawtio-example/README.md

 Spring Security Hawtio Example
 =============================================
-This is an example of Spring security with Spring Boot and [hawtio](http://hawt.io/).
+This is an example of configuring Spring security with Spring Boot and [hawtio](http://hawt.io/).

 ### Build
 To build the JAR, execute the following command from the parent directory: